 • The Breathing AppA simple, elegant tool to support nervous system regulation and heart-rate variability through paced breathing.

-Helpful Articles & Tools
+Helpful articles & tools.

 The following services offer free or low-cost support across British Columbia.
 These are especially helpful if you’re in crisis, navigating waitlists, or looking for care beyond individual counselling.